 The University has its own on-site galleries, including:

 London, with its world-famous museums and galleries, is just a 30-minute train journey from Kingston.

 This course is a part-time course designed for candidates who are working in practice.
 Your professional relationship to the industry and contemporary work experience is an important element of this.

 Course leaders and tutors are experienced architects and expert guest speakers present lectures on a regular basis, ensuring your learning is relevant to the real world.

 There is an additional range of events and lectures in Kingston School of Art to enhance your studies and add an extra perspective to your learning.

-In the second semester, we host a one-day Experts Day where guest speakers provide an intense series of presentations and Q&A sessions to enhance your leaning experience.
+In the second semester, we host a one-day Experts Day.
+Guest speakers provide an intense series of presentations and Q&A sessions to enhance your leaning experience.
 We also hold end-of-course tutorial sessions, mock vivas and group feedback sessions on coursework assignments.

 We will host a couple of days in the second semester entitled 'Looking Out' that may be of assistance in regard to careers and employability opportunities.